 - Robotics- Robot uses deep reinforcement learning to pick a device from one box and putting it in a container.
 Whether it succeeds or fails, it memorizes the object, gains knowledge, train’s itself to do the job with great speed and precision.

 - FinTech – Leveraging reinforcement learning for evaluating trading strategies can be a good strategy along with supervised learning.
 It can turn out to be a robust tool for training systems to optimize financial objectives.

 - Game Theory and Multi-Agent Interaction – Reinforcement learning and games have a long and mutually beneficial common history.
 The best example is alpha go or chess.

 Points to Note:

-All credits if any remains on the original contributor only.
+All credits, if any, remain with the original contributor only.
 We have covered reinforcement machine learning in this post, where we reward and punish algorithms for predictions and controls.
-The technique for data used here is either very less or waiting for the data.
-Last posts on Supervised Machine Learning and Unsupervised Machine Learning got some decent feedbacks would love to hear some feedback here also.
-Our next post will talk about Reinforcement Learning — Markov Decision Processes
+The technique for data used here is either very little or waiting for the data.
+The last posts on supervised machine learning and unsupervised machine learning got some decent feedback, and I would love to hear some feedback here also.
+Our next post will talk about reinforcement learning and Markov decision processes.

 Books + Other readings Referred